queer-community-allies/queer-community-allies/index.md

 - [Encircle](https://encircletogether.org) is doing online group meets!
 - Other help?
 Domestic Abuse?
 Housing?
 Legal?
 Food?
 One place to start is [Utah211](https://211utah.org).

+We love this list from Youth Assisting Youth with [10 virtual activity ideas](https://youthassistingyouth.com/10-virtual-activities-kids-mentors-covid-19/)!

 ## 10 Ways to Be an Ally & a Friend (from GLAAD)